Anywhere, anytime library services

 Come to an online library workshop

 Getting up to speed with uni doesn't stop after orientation!
 The library is running online workshops on research, referencing and exam preparation.

 Come along and improve your skills!

-If you use the Chrome Browser you can install the LibKey Nomad browser extension to link you to full text.
+If you use the Chrome or Firefox Browser you can install the LibKey Nomad browser extension to link you to full text.

 You can set-up Google Scholar to access full text articles available via Griffith Library.